sentenz/convention/about/twelve-factor-app.md

 1. Codebase
    > Prescribes that code to be stored in a version control system.
    >
-   > - Stored a source code in a repository that is accessible to development, testing, and system administration such as Git, Mercurial, or Subversion.
+   > - Storing  a source code in a repository that is accessible to development, testing, and system administration such as Git, Mercurial or Subversion.
    >
 2. Dependencies
    > Prescribes that dependencies must be explicitly declared and isolated by version.